78+ tarot cards: meanings, combinations & spreads · free

 What does your tarot card mean?

-Tarot Dictionary is a tarot dictionary — all 78 cards with upright, reversed, love, and spiritual meanings, plus combination readings for every two-card pair.
+Tarot Echo is a free tarot dictionary — upright, reversed, love, and spiritual meanings for every card, plus combination readings for pairs and three-card spreads.

 Explore tarot meanings